 - when the sheriff brings the server to meet with the prisoner the server must slide the papers to the prisoner and inform them that they have been served

-- After the server has served the inmate s/he must complete an Affidavit of Service of Process
+- After the server has served the inmate, the server must complete an Affidavit of Service of Process

 You must then file this affidavit with the court.

 You may have made several attempts to serve the other side using different methods.
 A Writ of Summons is only good for 60 days, this means you must have the other party served within those 60 days.
 You will have to ask the Clerk of Court in writing to issue a new Writ of Summons if the other side has not been served within 60 days.
 If after several attempts to serve the other side you still are not successful you may have to consider serving the other side through alternative methods, such as Posting or Publication.

 Service by Posting or Publication is only done when the person who has filed the documents has shown by affidavit that the whereabouts of the opposing party are unknown.
 Additionally, the person who has filed must show that reasonable efforts have been made in good faith to locate the opposing party.
 After those criteria have been satisfied, the court may order service by mailing a notice to the opposing party's last known address and by posting the notice by the sheriff at the courthouse door or on a bulletin board within its immediate vicinity.
 The court may also order the notice to be published at least once a week for three weeks in one or more newspapers circulated in the county where the action is pending.

 The person served has 30 days to answer if he or she is served in Maryland, 60 days to answer if he or she is served out of state, and 90 days to answer if he or she is served outside the United States.
 Read the Rules: MD Rules 2-321, 2-323, 3-307